naqqibb/Tives/README.md

 Participant Observation: Engaging with and observing participants in their natural environments.

-Interviews: Conducting structured, semi-structured, or unstructured interviews to collect narratives and perspectives.
+Interviews: Conducting structured, semi-structured, or unstructured interviews to collect narratives and into perspectives.

 Field Notes: Documenting observations, reflections, and contextual details during the research process.